 How to get a no-doc business line of credit

-Follow these seven steps to find lenders and apply for a line of credit that meets your business needs.
+Follow these steps to find lenders and apply for a line of credit that meets your business needs.

 - Decide how much you need.
 While a no-doc lender ultimately determines your borrowing limit based on credit score and revenues, keep a number in mind when comparing appropriate lenders.